Prosveshcheniye: History and profile

 The magazine was banned by the tsarist government on the eve of the First World War in June 1914.
 One further issue (a double one) appeared in the autumn of 1917.

+In 1913 the magazine published an essay, Marxism and the National Question by Joseph Stalin, which outlined Bolshevik views on nationality.
+It was the first time Stalin, who was born Ioseb Jughashvili, had used his new name.